 If the client is in long term care facility when the referral is made, then the referral form is filled out by the appropriate staff member and faxed to our office.
-Our Program Coordinator goes to meet the client to assess what kind of help is needed and, when possible, gets in touch with a family member.
+Our Program Manager goes to meet the client to assess what kind of help is needed and, when possible, gets in touch with a family member.

 Referral Procedure for a Palliative Care Physician

 To access the current palliative care doctors that serve NOTL, there must be a referral from another physician who is treating our client.
 Most physicians in the area have the proper referral form.
 If not, please call your case manager with LHIN or talk to our Program Manager.